uccser/cs-unplugged/docs/source/getting_started/installation.rst

 Step 11: Install project requirements
 =================================================

-To install the project requirements, type the following commands in terminal from the project root folder (contains a file called
+To install the project requirements, type the following commands in terminal from the project root directory (contains a file called ``requirements.txt``):
-``requirements.txt``):

 .. code-block:: bash